 It sounds cheesy but learning how to control stress in this way is super cool because you really do feel strong, centred and confident!
 You then carry this calm focus into every situation and your day unfolds completely differently.

 Recap: When it comes to how to control stress, KNOW that you can choose how to respond to any situation.
-You do not have to be bound by conditioning or practiced responses.
+It’s best when you start with smaller, insignificant things like with my story above.
 With time and practice, your new skilful way of responding to challenging situations becomes dominant and will become natural.

-Learning how to control stress by choosing how to respond to anything you are faced with will honestly change your life in dramatic ways.
-I was THE biggest stress-head.
-Everything was a struggle for me, even in childhood.
-The thing is, if you know about law-of-attraction not only will you be calm and centred, your new attitude will attract entirely different experiences.
+Learning how to control stress by choosing how to respond to anything you are faced with will honestly change your life in lovely ways.

 What are your thoughts on how to control stress?
 Do you have any stress relief techniques or tricks to help you maintain your zen serenity?